Woman dies from stage four cancer after DHB's systemic failures

 However, routine blood tests and a subsequent emergency department visit unveiled a large pelvic mass, highly suspicious of ovarian cancer.

-A CT scan and MRI scan were finally performed in Whangārei confirming stage four cancer with extensive spread.
+A CT (computed tomography) scan and MRI (magnetic resonance imaging) were finally performed in Whangārei confirming stage four cancer with extensive spread.

-By this stage, her condition had deteriorated halting chemotherapy plans and she passed away in hospice care.
+By this stage, her condition had deteriorated, halting chemotherapy plans, and she died in hospice care.

 Complaints were made by the whānau and an investigation was launched into the care provided by the Northland DHB.